Case Study - Dyson NL

 Crobox helps Dyson communicate effectively with our audience in order to boost our online revenue.

 Dyson is a rapidly growing company with presence across the globe.
-As Dyson NL’s international expansion ramped up, they looked for a solution that could enhance their local strategies to increase their direct sales in new markets.
-Dyson leveraged Crobox’s Dynamic Messages to improve their localization efforts by personalizing the product listing and product detail pages and gaining valuable customer insights.
+As Dyson NL’s international expansion ramped up, they looked for a solution that could increase their direct product sales in new markets by facilitating the search and discovery behavior of their customers.
+Dyson leveraged Crobox’s Dynamic Messaging to improve their on-site product discovery efforts by guiding and advising purchase decisions on the product listing page (PLP) and product detail pages (PDP) and gaining valuable customer insights.

 +13.3% Click-Through Rate